-The ARHC delegates agreed to report at ARHC- 7 on the activities and plans to better engage with the Northern communities and make benefit of traditional knowledge.
+Following Ocean Innovation 2016, ARHC delegates agreed to report at ARHC-7 on their activities and plans to better engage with the Northern communities and make benefit of traditional knowledge.
 A short brief on the effects of noise on Arctic marine mammals prepared by the Canadian Hydrographic Service was considered as very helpful for delivering positive and reassuring messages to the communities on the impact of hydrographic surveys.